Early ears of Méthode Naturelle

 The number of centers went drastically down during the Second World War.
-As 1942 the French Federation of Physical Education was founded, Hébert refused Presidency, as he was always against federalism and state subsidies, because a federation always had the possibility of a fusion of the centers into a unified and totalitarian power capable of being infused as an object of state power.
+As 1942 the French Federation of Physical Education was founded, Hébert refused honorary presidency, as he was ‘always been against federalism and state subsidies’, because a federation always had the possibility of a fusion of the centers into a unified and totalitarian power capable of being infused as an object of state power.

 The adoption of Hébertism in Belgium was quite late compared to other European countries, but progressed more rapidly and comprehensively than elsewhere.